Where In The Bible Does It Say Jesus Was Black

 The Bible provides limited direct descriptions of Jesus's physical appearance.
 Most of the biblical accounts focus on his teachings, actions, and spiritual significance rather than his physical attributes.
 Understanding the historical and cultural context of the Bible is crucial when considering this question.

 During the time of Jesus, the region of Judea was populated by people of Middle Eastern descent.
+That's why, to understand Jesus's likely appearance, it’s important to consider the genetic and geographical background of the people of that region.
 The genetic makeup of this population included a range of skin tones and features, typical of the area.
-Therefore, to understand Jesus's likely appearance, it’s important to consider the genetic and geographical background of the people of that region.
 The Bible was written in ancient Hebrew, Aramaic, and Greek, none of which provide specific color descriptors in the way we might use them today.

 Lack of Explicit Descriptions

 The New Testament offers very few details about Jesus's physical characteristics.
 Descriptions are generally limited to his clothing or general impressions.
-For instance, in the Gospels, the focus is predominantly on Jesus's teachings, miracles, and interactions with people.
+Here's a good example: in the Gospels, the focus is predominantly on Jesus's teachings, miracles, and interactions with people.
 The absence of detailed physical descriptions suggests that the writers of the Gospels did not consider his skin color to be a significant aspect of his identity or mission.

 Prophetic Interpretations